simonwo/tilefx/README.md

 target browsers as there is still much variation in the speed of operation across the major JS engines.

 Use these effects at your own risk.
-[You can totally destory any power a design has by adding animation.](bit.ly/17WmHpE) In short, animation should be subtle, and shouldn't distract the user from the purpose of their visit.
+[You can totally destroy any power a design has by adding animation.](https://bit.ly/17WmHpE) In short, animation should be subtle, and shouldn't distract the user from the purpose of their visit.